acast-tech/acast-test-helpers/README.md

 Extends [FakeXMLHttpRequest](https://github.com/pretenderjs/FakeXMLHttpRequest) to register each new request with fakehr

-Also has the convenience method `respondWithJson` that takes two arguments: the HTTP status code as an int, and the response body as a plain object (that will be stringified by the function)
+Also has the convenience method `respondWithJson` that takes two arguments: the HTTP status code as an int (optional, defaults to 200), and the response body as a plain object (also optional)